 In 2017 and 2018, both Standard & Poor's and Fitch Ratings awarded AAA ratings to Midpen's new 2017 Green Refunding Bonds, the 2017 Parity Bonds, and the 2018 General Obligation Bonds.
-Midpen's Refunding Promissory Notes and Bonds remain at AAA, and the 2011 District's Revenue Bonds are rated AA+ by both ratings agencies.
+Midpen's Refunding Promissory Notes and Bonds remain at AAA.